zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/post-upgrade-considerations.md

 ## Accounting for Feature Changes

 Features and behaviors change with new DXP versions.
-Investigate the how the following changes affect your DXP instance.
+Review how the following changes affect your DXP instance.

 ### Enable Web Content View Permissions